8 Minute Read

 So, you’re ready to pick some mutual funds.
 Awesome!
 If you follow what I teach, you know you want to invest in good growth stock mutual funds and spread your investment across four categories: growth, growth and income, aggressive growth and international.
 But maybe you keep getting lost in all the lingo.

 How are you supposed to build a solid nest egg if you can’t even make sense of your options?
 I know it can be intimidating, but hang in there.

 These five steps can help you choose the right mix of funds.
 They include my personal advice as well as some guest advice from Brant Spesshardt, an investing professional in Raleigh, North Carolina.

-Mutual fund companies, 401(k) plans, and third-party rating services like Morningstar often use different labels to categorize funds.
-That’s why Brant says it’s important to have a firm grip on your investment goals.
+Mutual fund companies, 401(k) plans, and third-party rating services often use different labels to categorize funds.
+That’s why it’s important to have a firm grip on the terminology behind your investment goals.

 - Growth and income: These funds create a stable foundation for your portfolio.
 Brant describes them as big, boring American companies that have been around for a long time and offer goods and services people use regardless of the economy.
 Look for funds with a history of stable growth that also pay dividends.
 You might find these listed under the large-cap or large value fund category.
 They may also be called blue chip, dividend income or equity income funds.

 - Growth: This category features medium or large U.S. companies that are still experiencing growth.
 Unlike growth and income funds, these are more likely to ebb and flow with the economy.
 For instance, you might find the latest it gadget or luxury item in your growth fund mix.
 Common labels for this category include mid-cap, large-cap, equity or growth funds.